Abdelrahman-Ghazaly/nvim-config/README.md

 ## TODO:

 - Add neotest
+  - Added, but still some styling to make it usable
 - Add flutter-tools.nvim
+  - This will need some changes to the LSP as well
+- Recheck trouble
 - Need to look into the LSP AGAIN!!!!
-- Recheck trouble
+- check the delay issue with which key